casper-network/docs-redux/docs/concepts/accounts-and-keys.md

 For instance, on the official Testnet, the [CSPR.live](https://testnet.cspr.live/) block explorer is available, and the following instructions assume you are using it.

-Start by creating an account using the [Casper Wallet](https://www.casperwallet.io/), [Ledger](https://support.ledger.com/hc/en-us/articles/4416379141009-Casper-CSPR-?support=true), or [Torus Wallet](https://casper.tor.us/).
+Start by creating an account using the [Casper Wallet](https://www.casperwallet.io/) or [Ledger](https://support.ledger.com/hc/en-us/articles/4416379141009-Casper-CSPR-?support=true).

 :::caution